For information on our Return to Athletics program, please click here

 Student-athletes must be present for at least 2/3 of their school day in order to be eligible to practice.
 The portion of the day missed must be for a legally excusable absence, which means for reasons other than illness or “personal”.
 For example, the student-athlete may not be truant for two classes and attend the rest of the day, miss class for buying a prom dress and then attend practice.
 The athletic director will notify the coach if a student-athlete is ineligible for practice.

 Student-athletes are expected to attend every practice and contest of their athletic season, particularly if PE credit and grades are issued unless prior authorization is granted by the Athletic Director.
 Failure to communicate with coaches/Athletic Director about absences from practices/contests during the season of sport may result in removal from the team, variable PE credit and/or a failing grade.
-There will be an upcoming policy statement regarding student-athletes who are also involved in after-school and in-school performing arts programs by Fall 2017.

 NOTE: Four semesters (20 credits) of PE and passing four of six components on the California State Physical Fitness Test are required for graduation by the State of California.
 Successful completion of a single athletics season with a passing grade is the equivalent of one semester of PE (5 credits).
 Variable credits for an incomplete season are typically not given, but may be at the discretion of the Athletic Director.